Property For Sale/To Let

 Introduction

-Alder King’s policy regarding the handling of Client Money meet the standards and guidelines as set by the Royal Institute of Chartered Surveyors (RICS) Regulations.
-It details how and where client money should be held and must be followed at all times to ensure Alder King’s compliance with legislative and regulatory guidelines.
+Alder King’s policy regarding the handling of Client Money meets the standards and guidelines as set by the Royal Institute of Chartered Surveyors (RICS) rules of conduct.
+Alder King adheres to the RICS Client Money Handling Professional Standard (1st edition, October 2019).
+This details how and where client money should be held and must be followed at all times to ensure Alder King’s compliance with legislative and regulatory guidelines and refers to RICS Client Money Protection Scheme rules.

 Client Money

-Client money relates to any money of any currency, whether in the form of cash, cheque, draft or electronic transfer received or held on behalf of a member of the public be they a person, firm, trust, body corporate or other organisation, including money held by a regulated firm as stakeholder, that is not immediately due and payable on demand.
+Client money relates to any money of any currency, whether in the form of cash, cheque, draft or electronic transfer which a registered firm holds or receives for, or from a Client, including money held by a regulated firm as stakeholder, and that is not immediately due and payable on demand to the Registered firm for its own account.

 Client Money Accounts

-As outlined within the RICS Client Money Handling professional statement, all client money received or held by Alder King LLP is either banked into a general clients’ bank account, a designated discrete client account or held in a client controlled bank account.
+As outlined within the RICS Client Money Handling professional statement, all client money received or held by Alder King LLP under exclusive control, is either banked into a general clients’ bank account, a designated discrete client account or held in a client controlled bank account.

 Client monies are held separately from Alder King’s own monies and are easily identifiable and immediately available.
 Within the general clients’ bank account, each client’s money is recorded in individual client ledgers to maintain the segregation of funds.